working-group-two/wgtwo.com/blog/2022-11-21-snowcone/index.md

 Since our use case was to run a UPF on it, we started the largest instance type the Snowcone would allow us and started exploring.

-Since the available AMI is an Amazon Linux 2 AMI we were not super familiar with it, however since it is Redhat based we kind of knew what to expect.
+Since the available AMI is an Amazon Linux 2 AMI we were not super familiar with it.
+However, since it is Red Hat-based we kind of knew what to expect.

 The kernel coming with that AMI was a 4.14 kernel, which was too old for us, so the first thing was updating to